dnets/olivia/README.md

 # Olivia
 ## Description

 A HTML5 implementation of Shahin Srowar's Olivia design.
-Original design had no specification for mobile/tablet, so improvised design decisions were made, such as putting contacts in sliders and using alternative slider for screenshots for Bootstrap's xs and sm breakpoints (<991px).
+It features multiple responsive sliders and smooth scrolling anchor-based navigation.
+Original design had no specification for mobile/tablet, so improvised design decisions were made, such as putting contacts in sliders and swapping alternative slider for screenshots for Bootstrap's xs and sm breakpoints (<991px).

 ## Screenshots
 Fullsize version | Mobile version